Otago Boys' High School

 Otago Boys' High School (OBHS) is a secondary school in Dunedin, New Zealand.
 It is one of New Zealand's oldest boys' secondary schools.
 Originally known as Dunedin High School, it was founded on 3 August 1863 and moved to its present site in 1885.
-The main building was designed by Robert Lawson and is regarded as one of the finest Gothic revival structures in the country.
+The main building was designed by Robert Lawson and is regarded as one of the finest Gothic Revival structures in the country.
 Situated on high ground above central Dunedin it commands excellent views of the city and is a prominent landmark.

 Otago Girls' High School now occupies the original site in Tennyson Street, closer to the centre of the city and is Otago Boys' sister school.

 The school owns a lodge in Mount Aspiring National Park, and has regular field trips for students.

+On 24 November 1864, a petition bearing 54 signatures was presented to the New Zealand House of Representatives, seeking official recognition for Dunedin High School's cadet corps (the ‘memorialists’) as members of the colonial Volunteer Force.
+The petition was received by William Reynolds on behalf of the House.